 Tourist highlights of Vietnam

 The most famous attractions of Vietnam are Halong Bay, Hoi An and Sapa.
 But the country has much more to offer.
-Below, an overview of sights that you cannot miss during a holiday in Vietnam:
+Here is an overview of sights that you cannot miss during a holiday in Vietnam:

 A holiday in the north of Vietnam

 Many holidays in Vietnam start with a visit to Hanoi, the capital.
-This fast growing city has roughly eight million inhabitants.
+This fast-growing city has roughly eight million inhabitants.
 The city thus provides a peek into the life of many Vietnamese people.
 Hanoi is a diverse city, with many different architectural styles.
-You can find both cathedrals in the European style as well as temples in the Chinese style and buildings reminiscent of communism, as seen in the former Soviet Union.
-If we look at the map, it shows that Hanoi is the ideal starting point from where trips can be made to both the ricepads of Sapa and the chalkstone rock formations in Halong Bay.
+You can find cathedrals in the European style as well as temples with Chinese architectural influences.
+There are also buildings reflecting the communist influence, as seen in the former Soviet Union.
+If we look at the map, it shows that Hanoi is the ideal starting point from where trips can be made to both the rice pads of Sapa and the chalkstone rock formations in Halong Bay.

 Tourist attractions in Central Vietnam